-- 1. To notify Campus Safety and/or outside law enforcement, or to choose not to report; - 2.
-To have emergency access to a College official trained to interview victims of sexual assault and able to provide certain information, including reporting options and information about confidentiality and privacy.
-The official will, where appropriate, advise about the importance of preserving evidence and obtaining a Sexual Assault Forensic Examination ("SAFE") as soon as possible.
-The official will also explain that the criminal process uses different standards of proof and evidence, and that any questions about whether an incident violated criminal law should be addressed to a law enforcement official or a district attorney's office; - 3.
+- violated criminal law should be addressed to a law enforcement official or a district attorney's office; - 3.
 To disclose the incident to a College representative who can offer confidentiality or privacy and assist in obtaining services (See Section VI above); - 4.
-To describe the incident only to those campus officials who need the information in order to properly respond and to repeat the description as few times as necessary - 5.
-To have allegations of Sexual Misconduct investigated in accordance with Mercy Policy - 6.
-To have privacy preserved to the extent possible; - To receive assistance and resources on campus, including confidential and free oncampus counseling, and to be notified of other services available on and off campus, including the New York State Office of Victim Services; - To disclose the incident confidentially and obtain services from state and local governments; - To receive assistance from College officials in filing a criminal complaint, initiating legal proceedings in family court or civil court, and/or seeking an Order of Protection or the equivalent.
-In New York City and Westchester County, this assistance is provided by Family Justice Centers;

-- 10. To receive assistance with effectuating an arrest when an individual violates an Order of Protection by contacting local law enforcement; and - 11.
+To describe the incident only to those campus officials who need the information in order to properly respond and to repeat the description as few times as necessary; - 5.
+To have allegations of Sexual Misconduct investigated in accordance with Mercy Policy; - 6.
+To have privacy preserved to the extent possible; - 7.
+To receive assistance and resources on campus, including confidential and free on-campus counseling, and to be notified of other services available on and off campus, including the New York State Office of Victim Services; - 8.
+To disclose the incident confidentially and obtain services from state and local governments; - 9.
+To receive assistance from College officials in filing a criminal complaint, initiating legal proceedings in family court or civil court, and/or seeking an Order of Protection or the equivalent.
+In New York City and Westchester County, this assistance is provided by Family Justice Centers; - 10.
+To receive assistance with effectuating an arrest when an individual violates an Order of Protection by contacting local law enforcement; and - 11.
 To withdraw allegations or involvement from the process at any time.